sws2apps/organized-app/LOCAL_ENVIRONMENT_SETUP.md

 2. Please wait while the installation completes.
 3. Excellent, Git is now installed.

-### Install Node Version Manager
+### Install Node.js

-_Now, let's move on to the next dependency: Node.js._

 _There are two valid options for installing Node.js on your system.
-You can either use an application called [Node Version Manager for Windows (NVM)](https://github.com/coreybutler/nvm-windows), which we will demonstrate in this tutorial, or directly download Node.js from the official website, especially if you’re using Linux or macOS.
+You can either use an application called [Node Version Manager for Windows (NVM)](https://github.com/coreybutler/nvm-windows), or directly download ([https://nodejs.org/en](https://nodejs.org/en/download) Node.js from the official website, especially if you’re using Linux or macOS.
 Both methods are acceptable, so you can choose the one that suits you best._

-_The link to download NVM is on the screen, and you can also find it in the video description below or in the text version of this tutorial._

 1. Download the NVM
 2. Install it using all the default options for the installation.

-_With NVM installed, we can now move on to the next step – installing Node.js._

-### Install Node.js
+### Install Node Version Manager

-_Open a Terminal or Command Prompt - we will be using Command Prompt for this tutorial._

 1. Before installing, let’s check the current Long Term Support (LTS), version of Node.js on the [official Node.js website](https://nodejs.org/en).
 As of now, the LTS version is `20.11.0`.
-2. Back in the Command Prompt, type `nvm install 20.11.0` to start downloading that version of Node.js from the official website.
+2. Back in the Command Prompt, type `nvm install 20.11.0`(or the latest version avaible at the time you are reading this) to start downloading that version of Node.js from the official website.
 We will also install npm, the package manager for Node.js.
 3. After installation, open Command Prompt and type `nvm use 20.11.0` to use the installed version.
 Make sure you have admin privileges for setup.

 And that’s it!
 Node.js is now installed on our computer.